Mowah-Chibuike/alx-higher_level_programming/0x0A-python-inheritance/README.md

 - Mandatory
 	- 0-lookup.py: contains a function that returns the list of available attributes and methods of an object
 	- 1-my_list.py: contains a class MyList that inherits from list
+	- 2-is_same_class.py: contains a function that returns True if the object is exactlyan instance of a specified class
+	- 3-is_kind_of_class.py: contains a function that returns True if the object is an instance of, or if the object is an instance of a class that inherited from, the specified class ; otherwise False.